X's new privacy policy allows it to collect users' biometric data

 Starting next month, X's updated privacy policy will entitle it to collect some users' biometric data and other personal information.

-The microblogging platform also does not define "biometric" in its policy, but that generally refers to identifying physical data gathered through technologies including facial recognition software, fingerprint taking, and palm and iris scanning.
+The biometric data collection is for X Premium users only, the company told CBS MoneyWatch when reached for further information.

-The new policy "will give the option to provide their Government ID, combined with a selfie, to…tie, for those that choose, an account to a real person," the X spokesperson added.
+"X will give the option to provide their Government ID, combined with a selfie, to add a verification layer," the company said.
+"This will additionally helps us tie, for those that choose, an account to a real person by processing their Government issued ID.
+This is to also help X fight impersonation attempts and make the platform more secure."

-The spokesperson did not say whether the policy would also eventually apply to non-paying X users or include other forms of data beyond that which can be gathered from government IDs.
-X's privacy policy also does not specify which users can opt into, or out of, biometric data gathering.
+The microblogging platform does not define "biometric" in its policy, but the term generally refers to automated technologies — including facial recognition software, fingerprint taking, and palm and iris scanning — used for authenticating and verifying unique human body characteristics.

 The company also plans to gather information on users' jobs and education histories, the updated policy shows.